 - Intense pain when you bite or chew

 What’s the Process?

-Dr. Thomas uses endodontic rotary instruments to thoroughly and safely perform root canal treatment.
+Dr. Thomas uses endodontic rotary instruments to perform root canal treatment thoroughly and safely.
 He will take the following steps:

 - Numb your tooth